alexo1connor/X00200430_CA3/README.md

 # Flask
-There is an app.py file in the route of the project which creates the route for the web app.
+There is an app.py file in the root of the project which creates the route for the web app.
 It links the calculator function with a HTML template in the templates folder.
 This template maps all the fields and creates a form that the user can submit calculations to.
 On submit it posts to the route created in the app.py file.
 This file then run the correct calculator function and returns the result to be displayed on the page.

 # Troubleshooting and Extra Points
 ## Pywin32
 For locust to run it downloads a dependency called pywin32.
-Th issue is the azure pipeline runs in ubuntu and does not support this module.
+The issue is the azure pipeline runs in ubuntu and does not support this module.
 The solution is to edit the module line in the requirements.txt file to only be included on windows.
 This can be achieved using the code below.

     pywin32==311; sys_platform ==  'win32'